junxit/us-congress-bills-110/bill.md

   >       - **(ii)** Upon completion of the revitalization plan of the grantee.
   >   - **(3)** *Applicability and updating of standards*
   >     - **(A)** *Applicability* Except as provided in subparagraph (B), the national Green Communities criteria checklist and LEED rating systems referred to in subparagraphs (A) and (B) that are in effect for purposes of this subsection are such checklist and systems as in existence upon the date of the enactment of the HOPE VI Improvement and Reauthorization Act of 2007.
-  >     - **(B)** *Updating* The Secretary may, by regulation, adopt and apply, for purposes of this section, future amendments and supplements to, and editions of, the national Green Communities criteria checklist and the LEED rating systems.
+  >     - **(B)** *Updating* The Secretary may, by regulation, adopt and apply, for purposes of this section, future amendments and supplements to, and editions of, the national Green Communities criteria checklist, the LEED rating systems, and any standard that the Secretary has determined to be substantially equivalent to such checklist or systems.
   > - **(m)** *Fair housing; limitation on exclusion*
   >   - **(1)** *Fair housing* Each revitalization plan assisted under this section shall affirmatively further fair housing, as described in subsection (e) of section 808 of the Civil Rights Act of 1968.
   >   - **(2)** *Limitation on exclusion* Except to the extent necessary to comply with the requirements of this section, replacement housing provided pursuant to subsection (j) under a revitalization plan of a public housing agency that is owned or managed, or assisted, by the agency shall be subject to the same policies, practices, standards, and criteria regarding waiting lists, tenant screening (including screening criteria, such as credit checks), and occupancy that apply to other housing owned or managed, or assisted, respectively, by such agency.
-A household may not be prevented from occupying a replacement dwelling unit provided pursuant to subsection (j), except to the extent specifically provided by any other provision of Federal law (including subtitle F of title V of the Quality Housing and Work Responsibility Act of 1998 (42 U.S.C.
+A household may not be prevented from occupying a replacement dwelling unit provided pursuant to subsection (j), or from being provided a tenant-based voucher under the revitalization plan, except to the extent specifically provided by any other provision of Federal law (including subtitle F of title V of the Quality Housing and Work Responsibility Act of 1998 (42 U.S.C.
 13661 et seq.; relating to safety and security in public and assisted housing and ineligibility of drug criminals, illegal drug users, alcohol abusers, and dangerous sex offenders), subtitle D of title VI of the Housing and Community Development Act of 1992), (42 U.S.C.
 13611 et seq.; relating to preferences for elderly and disabled residents), and section 16(f) of the United States Housing Act of 1937 (42 U.S.C.
 1437n(f); relating to ineligibility of persons convicted of methamphetamine offenses)).
   > - **(n)** *Enforcement*
   >   - **(1)** *Administrative enforcement* If the Secretary determines on the record after opportunity for an agency hearing, pursuant to a request made by any member of household described in subsection (i)(1) who is adversely affected or aggrieved by a violation of subsection (g), (h), (i), (j), (k), (m), or (o), that such a violation has occurred, the Secretary shall issue an order requiring the public housing agency committing such violation to cease and desist for such violation and to take any affirmative action necessary to correct or remedy the conditions resulting from such violation.
   >   - **(2)** *Availability of other remedies* The remedy under paragraph (1) shall be in addition to all other rights and remedies provided by law.